AgoraIO/agora_doc_source/en-US/markdown/agora-chat/Develop/agora_chat_get_started_rn.md

 ### Implement one-to-one messaging

-To send a one-to-one message, chat users should register a Chat account, log into Agora Chat, and send a text message.
+To send a one-to-one message, users must register a Chat account, log in to Agora Chat, and send a text message.

 Open `token_login_demo/App.js`, and replace the code with the following: